-Every once in awhile a new Civil War book of fiction comes along that seems to resonate with today’s reading public while retaining the color and depth of the past about which it is written … well-written … A good read for all – Washington Times May 2013 published through Indigo Tree Publishing. click here for more details
+Every once in awhile a new Civil War book of fiction comes along that seems to resonate with today’s reading public while retaining the color and depth of the past about which it is written … well-written … A good read for all – Washington Times Communities May 2013 published through Indigo Tree Publishing. click here for the full review

 “A moving book and especially apropos now” “a splendid book … full of moving stories” click here for more details

 “an opulent infusion of contemporary evidence never before published” “His research is impeccable” “a marvelous book” click here for more details

 “well-written military biography” click here for more details